Crime (TV channel)

-Fox Crime is an Australian subscription television channel primarily screening crime drama television series.
+Crime (formerly Fox Crime) is an Australian subscription television channel primarily screening crime drama television series.
 The channel launched on 7 November 2019, replacing TVHits.

 History

 TVHits (2014–2019)

 In August 2013 it was announced Foxtel had failed to complete negotiations with the TV1 General Entertainment Partnership for a new carriage deal for their channel TV1, an Australian general entertainment channel dedicated to hit television series.
 As a result, Foxtel planned to replace it with another general entertainment channel once TV1's carriage deal had expired.
 In October 2013 it was announced TVHits, a channel owned and operated by Foxtel Networks, would replace TV1 on 1 January 2014.
 The branding logo used an exclamation point in place of the "I" character.

 On 1 January 2014, the channel launched on pay television provider Foxtel (which included its streaming service Foxtel Go as well as its IPTV service Foxtel Play) as well as on Australian IPTV provider Fetch TV.

 On 1 January 2019 TVHits ceased broadcasting on Fetch TV as the provider, and TVHits parent company Foxtel were unable to renew their supply agreement.